hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Yangchen Pan](https://ca.linkedin.com/in/yangchen-pan-59704471) (2018.05-; internship)
 - [Shangtong Zhang](https://github.com/ShangtongZhang) (2018.04-2018.09; internship)
 - Nazmus Sakib.
 (2018.05-; internship)

-In 2016, I was building an AI game player and a character AI module for NCSoft (California).

-In 2014, I was working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

-From 2008 to 2014, I was studying my Ph.D at University of Alberta, working on Reinforcement Learning, Reinforcement Ranking and Web Search.

 ## Research
 - Model-based Hierarchical Reinforcement Learning for Behavior and Motion Planning.
 Yangchen Pan, Hengshuai Yao, Masoud Nosrati, Peyman Yadmellat, Elmira, Yunfei Zhang.